dotnet/docs/docs/framework/network-programming/how-to-request-data-using-the-webrequest-class.md

     Console.WriteLine(CType(response,HttpWebResponse).StatusDescription)
     ```

-5. To get the stream containing response data sent by the server, use the <xref:System.Net.HttpWebResponse.GetResponseStream%2A> method of your `WebResponse` object:
+5. To get the stream containing response data sent by the server, call the <xref:System.Net.WebResponse.GetResponseStream%2A?displayProperty=nameWithType> method of your `WebResponse` object.
+For example:

     ```csharp
     Stream dataStream = response.GetResponseStream();